cr0hn/enteletaor/doc/source/advanced.rst

 Streaming mode
 ______________

-Some time we could want to listen in real time new messages available in broker.
+Some times we could want listen new messages available in broker in real time .
 If we use ``--streaming`` option, enteleteaor will wait for new messages:

 .. code-block:: bash
     :linenos: